 There is a warm and friendly atmosphere in the club and plenty of advice amongst fellow fencers.
 Fencing is very much a sport for men and women of all ages and abilities, and you don`t have to be incredibly fit to be a competent fencer.

 We welcome all ages and abilities and love you to join us as a member of Pembroke Fencing Club!
 We’re a very friendly community and we’re always delighted to see new faces.
 Drop in visitors from other clubs, cities, and countries are very welcome!

 Olga Velma has been involved in fencing for almost 28 years and has trained under several National Team and Olympic coaches.
 Olga specialises in developing the sport for school children and students and is a respected fencing master in Europe Personally she has had many remarkable results being repeated champion and medal winner of the Estonian Epee Championships in junior and senior fencing.
 She came second in the Junior’s World Cup in 1995 and was 5th at 1996 Cadet’s World Championships.
 1998 Junior`s European Championships – Bronze in the team event, 1999 Junior`s World Championships – Bronze in the team event.
 Olga was a champion of Irish Open in 2008 and finalist of Irish Open in 2009.
 Also, Olga is a generous and splendid coach and working hard with young children.
-In 2011 she gained FIE coaching Diploma doing the FIE training course for master of arms at épée.
+In 2011 she gained FIE coaching Diploma doing the FIE training course for master of arms at épée and foil.

 Our mission is to educate the community about the modern Olympic Sport of Fencing.
 We also endeavor to train individuals of all ages to succeed in the sport.
 We train to win!